iniquitybbs/iniquity/README.md

 npm start
 ```

-Using your favorite terminal client or web browser, connect to localhost
+Using your favorite terminal client or web browser, connect to localhost.

 ## Discord